joshsharpheward/gis-administration/README.md

 ## Description

 Early this year I realised it was kind of difficult to manage a Portal/AGOL organisation with the tools available via the GUI.
-What if I wanted to change the schema of a service, but have no idea which webmaps it was consumed in and therefore where it required updating?
+What if I wanted to change the schema of a service, but have no idea which webmaps it was consumed in and therefore what required updating?
 How do I easily answer questions like "which accounts in my organisation haven't been used in the last 6 months", or "where am I missing metadata on my services, webmaps and web applications".
 As such I went digging into the ArcGIS API for Python and have developed a number of scripts to answer these sorts of questions.

 As not everyone has the time or inclination to learn Python, I also wanted these tools to be able to simple enough to be able to be run by someone with little or no experience.